Assam Legislative Assembly: History

 According to provisions of the Government of India Act 1935, a bicameral legislature of Assam province came into existence in 1937.
 After the Government of India Act 1935 was passed, it paved the way for the formation of Assam Legislative Assembly, and became a bicameral legislature.
 The strength of the House was 108, where all the members were elected.
 The Legislative Council (Upper House) was not less than 21 and not more than 22 members.

 The first sitting of its lower house, the Assam Legislative Assembly, took place on 7 April 1937 in the Assembly Chamber at Shillong.
 Shillong was the capital of the composite State of Assam.
 It had a strength of 108 members.
 However, the strength of the Assembly was reduced to 71 after the partition of India.

-After Indian independence in 1947, the Assam Legislative Council was abolished and the Assam Legislative Assembly became unicameral.
+After Indian independence, the Assam Legislative Council was abolished in 1952 and the Assam Legislative Assembly became unicameral.
+The reconstituted assembly had 108 members with 31 seats reserved for Scheduled Tribes and Scheduled Castes.

 In the years that followed, Assam was truncated to several smaller states.
 And over the years, with the changing geographical boundaries and increase in population, the strength of members has changed from 108 in 1952–57 to 114 in 1967-72 (the third Assembly) and by 1972-78 (the fifth Assembly) it had a strength of 126 members.